sgGoel/cs262-dproj2/README.md

 Allows us to rigorously determine that our Lamport Clock equations are implemented as specified.

 # Discussion
 We started by drawing out the theory behind the logical clock on an iPad and then brainstorming a networking stack.
-We originally considered using HTTP requests.
+We originally considered using HTTP requests but eventually opted for sockets, considering the simplicity of the data being transferred.
+We started by building our Python program to output logs for one trial at a time, planning to upload these to Google Sheets to perform our data analysis.
+After realizing how slow of a process this was, we instead opted to generate logs for all 5 trials simultaneously and then conduct our data analysis locally via `analysis.py`, which was far faster and allowed us to iterate better.

-Design Notes:
+### Design Notes
 A drawback of our design is n machines $\rightarrow$ $3n^2$ sockets.
 In general, I dislike anything which goes like $n^2$.
-The tf's design had producer and consumer threads (we keep this), and a global variable (we scrap this).
-- We prefer to model the distributed system without a global variable, understanding however that the design choice involving a global variable is OK.
+The TF's design had producer and consumer threads (we kept this), and a global variable (we scrapped this).
+We prefer to model the distributed system without a global variable, understanding however that the design choice involving a global variable is OK.
 It would be really exciting to have the vector clock and history slice functionality.
 The project spec was appropriate for the time given, but I would love to see what a visualization of a slice of a distributed system looks like.
 I'm not advocating that future iterations of the class build this; I'd just like to see it.